Executive Assistant Cost: Philippines vs. U.S. (2026 Full Breakdown)

 How Much Does an Executive Assistant Cost in 2026?

-This article breaks down every cost component for both options so hiring managers can make an informed decision with real numbers, not marketing estimates.
+This comparison breaks down every cost component for both options with actual numbers, so hiring managers can make an informed decision rather than a marketing-estimate decision.

-According to the Bureau of Labor Statistics (2025), the median annual wage for executive assistants and executive secretaries is $72,400.
+The Bureau of Labor Statistics (2025) reports a median annual wage of $72,400 for executive assistants and executive secretaries.
 LinkedIn salary data for 2025 shows senior EAs in major metropolitan areas earning $85,000–$95,000.

-But base salary is only part of the total cost of employment.
+Base salary is only one component of the total cost of employment.
 U.S. employers spend approximately 1.3x base salary on benefits — health insurance, 401(k) matching, PTO, FICA taxes, workers' compensation, and other mandated costs.
+Add equipment, office space where applicable, recruiting, and onboarding, and the first-year number is substantially higher than the salary figure.

 | Cost Component | Low Estimate | High Estimate |